Gleeber/Stock-Simulator-Web-Game/README.md

 environment, it will use the virtual environment's version of `pip` and will install, uninstall, and otherwise manage packages within the virtual environment, rather than modifying your machine's global Python environment.

-#### Deactivating the virtual environment

-To deactivate the virtual environment, run `deactivate` or simply close your terminal.

 #### Aliasing the activation command